 Similarly, report narratives that discuss apparent violations should be carefully constructed to avoid making explicit conclusions (i.e., final judgments) about the safety significance of the issue.
 The report should include any available details that demonstrate safety significance, or that would help in making such a decision and should also describe any corrective actions taken or planned by the licensee.
 However, since a potential escalated enforcement action automatically entails further evaluative steps, neither the inspection report details nor the accompanying cover letter should present a final judgment on the issue.

 Non-Cited Violations.
-Section 2 of the NRC Enforcement Policy lists circumstances that result in consideration of an NV requiring a formal written response from a licensee.
-When the report should briefly describe the circumstances of the violation, briefly describe the licensee's corrective actions, and conclude with the following boilerplate statement: "This non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with section 2 of the NRC Enforcement Policy."
+Section 2 of the NRC Enforcement Policy lists circumstances that result in consideration of an NCV not requiring a formal written response from a licensee.
+When an NCV is issued, the report should briefly describe the circumstances of the violation, briefly describe the licensee's corrective actions, and conclude with the following boilerplate statement: "This non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with section 2 of the NRC Enforcement Policy."

 If the licensee’s CAP has been determined to be effective per Appendix C of this IMC, then SL IV violations may be dispositioned as NCVs if the criteria of section 2.3.2.a of the NRC Enforcement Policy are met.
 When this is the case, briefly describe the licensee’s corrective actions, and conclude with the following boilerplate statement: “This violation is being treated as an NCV, consistent with section 2.3.2 of the Enforcement Policy.
 The violation was entered into the licensee’s corrective action program as [###] to ensure actions are taken to correct the condition.”

-he Enforcement Policy also provides that willful SL IV violations may be dispositioned as NCVs provided that they meet the four criteria outlined in section 2 of the Policy.
+The NRC Enforcement Policy also provides that willful SL IV violations may be dispositioned as NCVs provided that they meet the four criteria outlined in section 2 of the Policy.
 In these cases, the inspection report should include additional discussion to address this before providing the standard conclusive language.
 For example: "Although this violation is willful, it was brought to the NRC's attention by the licensee, it involved isolated acts of a low-level individual without management involvement, and the violation was not caused by a lack of management oversight, and it was addressed by appropriate remedial action.
 Therefore, this non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with section 2 of the NRC Enforcement Policy."

 Minor Violations.
 Minor violations should not normally be documented in inspection reports.
 However, to the extent that documentation is necessary, the standard language should be used: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action.”

 Enforcement Discretion.
-There are various subsections the Enforcement Policy in section 3 where discretion is exercised, and formal citations are not issued.
+There are various subsections in the NRC Enforcement Policy in section 3 where discretion is exercised, and formal citations are not issued.
 The approval of the Director, Office of Enforcement, in consultation with the Deputy Executive Director as warranted, is required for exercising discretion of the type described in section 3.
-Where discretion is being reviewed for a violation that meets the criteria of section 3 of the Enforcement Policy, the subject report should state: “Discretion is being exercised after consultation with the Office of Enforcement pursuant to section 3 of the NRC Enforcement Policy and a violation is not being issued.”
+Where discretion is being reviewed for a violation that meets the criteria of section 3 of the NRC Enforcement Policy, the subject report should state: “Discretion is being exercised after consultation with the Office of Enforcement pursuant to section 3 of the NRC Enforcement Policy and a violation is not being issued.”

 Supporting Details and Discussions of Safety Significance.
 The discussion of noncompliance issues must be sufficiently detailed to substantiate any NRC safety and regulatory concerns and to support any enforcement sanction the NRC may choose to issue.
 At a minimum, for a violation, the report should state: